jacquev6/Polyglot/README.md

 - [**example**: run an OCaml program in JS, using Js_of_ocaml](HelloWorlds/OCaml_in_JS.js_of_ocaml)

 The latest commit in [oBrowser](https://github.com/ocsigen/obrowser) dates from 2011.
-Ocsigen seems to have chosen Js_of_ocaml, so I'm not going to try it.

 [Ocamljs](https://github.com/jaked/ocamljs) seems unmaintained as well (last commit in 2010).

 <!--@todo Evaluate [BuckleScript](https://bucklescript.github.io/).-->